dwellin98/Classification-Models/README.md

 Type 1

 * The type of Pokemon, all Pokemon have a type 1 category.
 This feature helps describe the Pokemon's attributes.

 Type 2

 * The type 2 is for Pokemon who are of two types.
 Not all Pokemon are of two types however this provides a further understanding of the Pokemons attributes.

 HP, Attack, Defense,SP.Atk, Speed

-* This features are used to describe the Pokemons physical abilities and special powers that a Pokemon has which varies on a Pokemon by Pokemon basis
+* This features are used to describe the Pokemons physical abilities and special powers that a Pokemon has which varies on a Pokemon by Pokemon basis.

 Generation

 * This feature categorises the Pokemon by cohort which is dependent on when the Pokemon were releases in the game and added to the database.

 Legendary

 * This is boolean feature that catgorises whether a Pokemon is rare of type this is due to their Type and specfic attributes that they retain.